Department of Counselling and Psychology Course Outline | |||||||||||||||||||

 Course Intended Learning Outcomes (CILOS) |

-strategies of positive psychology, and critically assess the claims of positive psychology
+strategies of positive psychology, and critically evaluate the claims of positive psychology

 |